isaacboucinha/CollegeManagementTest/README.md

 * AngularJS
 * SignalR
 ## The ER model I came up with
 For convenience, Grades are the N-to-N table for the Student-Subject relationship.
+This diagram was done using [ERDPlus](https://erdplus.com/).
 ![](ER.png)
 ## Additional notes
 The boilerplate-branch has a boilerplate version for the whole project.